Couple walking hand in hand near a waterfall surrounded by forest.

 • In the summer, attend one of the many powwows that happen across the island.

-• Make time to visit the Ojibwe Cultural Foundation in M’Chigeeging, where you can experience past and present Anishnaabe culture through local art, interpretive information and workshops.
+• Visit the Ojibwe Cultural Foundation in M’Chigeeging to experience past and present Anishnaabe culture through local art, interpretive information and workshops.

 Onaping Falls, Sudbury

-Just outside of Sudbury, the Onaping River descends in a series of thundering cascades which drop 55 metres and stretch out for nearly 200.
-This scene was a source of inspiration for Canadian painter A.Y.
-Jackson and was immortalized in his oil painting “Spring on the Onaping River”—which was stolen in 1974 and has been missing ever since.
+Just outside of Sudbury, the Onaping River, Onaping Falls (also called High Falls), descends in a series of thundering cascades that drop 55 metres and stretch out for nearly 200 metres.
+This scene inspired Canadian painter A.Y.
+Jackson and was immortalized in his oil painting “Spring on the Onaping River,” which was stolen in 1974 and has been missing ever since.

 Today, the A.Y.
 Jackson Lookout pays homage to the Group of Seven artist and provides spectacular views of the falls.